het-tanis/prolug-labs/Linux-Labs/04-checking-networking-and-ports/step2/text.md

 Check open ports on the system.

 Can you find sshd and containerd listening on your system?
-If you can, write out to /root/ports.
+If you can, write yes into the file /root/ports.

 <br>